LividJava/infodatabase/notes/ljc.install.md

 First you're going to click on "Add Instance"
 ![](./assets/images/2024-03-01-00-02-02.png)

-From there you're going to select "Modrinth" from the Right hand sidebar.
+From there you're going to select "Modrinth" from the Left-hand sidebar.
 ![](./assets/images/2024-03-01-00-03-16.png)

 In the Search Bar, type in "LividJava's Create" and click "Search".